phoebe-project/phoebe2-ui/README.md

 npm run package:installer:all
 ```

 will create installers in the `dist/installers` directory (not under version-control) from the latest created package versions (call `npm run package:all` first, if necessary).
-Note that dmg installers can only be build on mac systems.
+Note that dmg installers can only be built on mac systems.
 To create all default installers to release, instead run:

 ```bash
 npm run package:installer:default